mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-04-sequence-data.md

 ### Representing nucleotides
 During sequencing, the nucleotide bases in a DNA or RNA sample (library) are determined by the sequencer.
 For each fragment in the library, a sequence is generated, also called a read, which is simply a succession of nucleotides.
 The sequence of a read is represented by a string of letters, where each letter represents a nucleotide base.
 The most common nucleotide bases are adenine (A), cytosine (C), guanine (G), and thymine (T).
 In RNA, thymine is replaced by uracil (U).

-While we talk about file "formats" for sequencing data these are not the same as file formats for propperity programs such as MS Word or binary file formats.
-These are simply text files with a particular structure.
-This means that you can open these files and read them as plain text even if the file extension is `.fastq`, `.fasta` and so on.

 Sequencing instruments may also give ambiguous signals, which are represented by the letters R, Y, S, W, K, M, B, D, H, V, and N. This convention was set by the International Union of Pure and Applied Chemistry (IUPAC) in 1985.
 These letters represent the following combinations of nucleotides:

 | IUPAC nucleotide code | Base                |